UPAC REQUESTOR HANDBOOK

 All required documentation submitted with the request must be in the form of US dollars and may not be converted from other currencies by the requestor.
 All quotes must come from service providers.

-Do not commit yourself financially until written notification of UPAC funding.
-No retroactive events or expenses will be considered for funds or reimbursement.
+Do not commit yourself financially (by purchasing or signing agreements, etc.) until written notification of UPAC funding has been received.
+No retroactive events or expenses will be considered for funding or reimbursement.
 This includes the purchasing of transportation including, but not limited to, airfare tickets, bus tickets, etc.

 3.1.1.
 Deadlines

 All requests must be complete to be accepted for review.
-After deadlines have lapsed, incomplete budgets may be turned down at the discretion of the Chair, and that request may not be resubmitted for funding.
+After deadlines have lapsed, incomplete budgets may be denied at the discretion of the Chair, and that request may not be resubmitted for funding.
 A deadline of forty (40) academic days prior to the experience date applies to all program and travel requests.
-A deadline of the last academic day of the fall semester applies to all other requests.
+The deadline of the last academic day of the fall semester applies to all other requests.

 3.1.2.
 Miscellaneous Expenses